-Jill is a female Award winning Audio Engineer currently working out of Jukasa Studios.
-In her 7 years working in Canada, she has accomplished to engineer 2 Gold Singles and a Gold Record while working with band such as: Three Days Grace, Alice Cooper, City and Colour, Alexisonfire, July Talk, The Trews and Silverstein.
+Jill is an Award winning Audio Engineer currently working out of Jukasa Studios.
+In her 9 years working in Canada, she has accomplished to engineer 2 Gold Singles and a Gold Record while working with band such as: Three Days Grace, Alice Cooper, City and Colour, Alexisonfire, July Talk, The Trews and Silverstein.
 Having worked as a fulltime engineer made it possible to work with renowned Engineers and Producers: Bob Ezrin (Alice Cooper, Deep Purple, Kiss, Pink Floyd), Howard Benson (Daughtry, Santana, My Chemical Romance), Gavin Brown (Billy Talent, Barenaked Ladies, The Tea Party), Mike Plotnikoff (Three Days Grace, Hoobastank, BlessTheFall), Ian Davenport (July Talk, Wir Sind Helden) and David Bendeth (Paramore, Papa Roach, Breaking Benjamin).

 Coming from Cologne, Germany, Jill followed her dream to work in the North American Music Industry with its wealth of talented musicians and artists.
 Music was always part of her entire life, that included violin lessons, orchestra / choir rehearsals, playing the guitar and singing.
 Jill found her true passion for music and sound especially after attending many European and North American concerts and festivals.